 The provider had made positive steps to meet the needs of patients from the gay, lesbian, trans-gender and bi-sexual community.
-The provider had been ranked in the Stonewell Healthcare Equality Index run by the charity Stonewall.

 The provider demonstrated close community links and involvement in networks such as Patient Advice and Liaison Services (PALS) which offered confidential advice, support and information on health-related matters.